d-torrance/terracini-loci/README.md

 #### Rational quintic in projective 4-space (Example 4.5)

-According to Proposition 4.4, in odd-dimensional space, the only curves with empy last Terracini loci are rational normal curves.
-We see that this is not true in even dimensional space.
-For example, this rational quintic in $\mathbb P^4$ has empty 2nd Terracini locus.
+Here is an example of a rational curve in even-dimensional space with empty last Terracini locus that is not a rational normal curve.

 ```m2
 i3 : kk = ZZ/32003;